ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 ## Fatigue Risk Management Software

 Biomathematical models are widely used in practice.
-They inform the algorithm underlying fatigue risk management software programs like SAFTE-FAST and FAID.
-These are proprietary platforms that are used heavily in industry to manage shiftwork.
+They inform the algorithm underlying many fatigue risk management software programs that are used heavily in industry to manage shiftwork.
 Managers use these platforms to simulate the fatigue patterns of shift workers based on the times of day they'll be working, how long their shift lasts, when they'll likely be sleeping, and how much sleep they're likely to get.
 Managers can then use this information to design rosters that ensure the risk of fatigue-related performance impairment is at a minimum.
 This approach has merit.
 An advantage of these tools is that they